 My little girl is 6 months old now.
 The crying has stopped and we have a happy little baby.
 And I have depression and anxiety worse than ever now.
 When she was 4 months old, I finally returned to work and we had to put her in daycare.
 It felt good to get into a routine and have a purpose in life.
 I felt like I was more than a milk machine.
 I was an accountant that helped people everyday.
 It felt very good not to be with her 24/7.
 When she was 5 months old it all started to go downhill for me.
 One day I picked my sweet baby out of the crib and she just cried and cried and cried.
 Her cry to me translated as “Please don’t take me to daycare, not today.”
 That was all it took and I had a complete breakdown.
 I cried the whole way to daycare, I cried when I took her into daycare, I cried on the way to work, I cried all day at work, and I cried even when I picked her up.
 For the record, she was perfectly fine at daycare and probably had no idea that I was even gone.

 Ever since that day, I have cried every single day at some point.
 I’m so sad not to be with her.
 I’m so sad that someone else gets to spend the whole day with her.
-I’m so sad that when she gets home, she’s ready to go to be 2 hours later.
+I’m so sad that when she gets home, she’s ready to go to bed 2 hours later.
 I’m so sad that I literally only have the weekends to get to experience my little girl.
 I’m just sad.
 I’m not a happy person anymore.
 I’m not myself anymore.
 I had to do something about it.
+I was not going to let this get the best of me.

 This past weekend, I went to my family doctor to get bloodwork done.
 They are basically just checking to make sure all of my organs are functioning properly, checking my hormones and thyroid.
 Apparently those two things can stay out of wack for a while after giving birth.
 I go back this weekend to get the results and then I’m going to see a therapist.
 I’m trying to get my life back together without taking any medicine.
 In some cases, I know that medicine is necessary, but for my case, I’d like to try without it.